 Science and Power in Participatory Forestry (SCIFOR)

-InfoStart date: 1 January, 2014 End date: 30 June, 2019 Project type: Research collaboration projects in Danida priority countries (Window 1) Project code: 13-05KU Countries: Nepal Tanzania Thematic areas: Natural resource management, State building, governance and civil society, Lead institution: University of Copenhagen (UCPH), Faculty of Science, Department of Food and Resource Economics, Denmark Partner institutions: Aarhus University (AU), Faculty of Arts, Department of Culture and Society, Denmark Sokoine University of Agriculture (SUA), Faculty of Forestry and Nature Conservation, Tanzania Tribhuvan University (TU), Institute of Forestry, Nepal Project website: go to website (the site might be inactive) Project coordinator: Jens Friis Lund Total grant: 8,987,940 DKK Project files:
+InfoStart date: 1 January, 2014 End date: 30 June, 2019 Project type: Research collaboration projects in Danida priority countries (Window 1) Project code: 13-05KU Countries: Nepal Tanzania Thematic areas: Natural resource management, State building, governance and civil society, Lead institution: University of Copenhagen (UCPH), Denmark Partner institutions: Tribhuvan University (TU), Nepal Aarhus University (AU), Denmark Sokoine University of Agriculture (SUA), Tanzania Project website: go to website (the site might be inactive) Project coordinator: Jens Friis Lund Total grant: 8,987,940 DKK Project files: